 Planning for a new home can be an exciting and challenging experience.
 Whicker Construction is committed to taking your vision and bringing it to life, detail by detail, in a timely fashion, with the utmost integrity.
 We want to be the hands that build your dream.

-These are many of the questions that prospective clients ask us.
+Prospective clients often have many questions about the custom home building process.
 If you have a question that isn’t included here, please don’t hesitate to contact us at 317.839.8353.

 The kind of experience you can expect: